Estinox/estinox.github.io/_posts/2020-01-25-Learning-How-To-Learn-Part-1.md

 ---
 ![png]({{ site.url }}/assets/20200125_learning_how_to_learn/jigsaw_puzzle.jpg)

-## Learning How to Learn

-* “I don't know what's the matter with people: they don't learn by understanding, they learn by some other way — by rote or something.
-Their knowledge is so fragile!” – Richard P. Feynman *
+_“I don't know what's the matter with people: they don't learn by understanding, they learn by some other way — by rote or something.
+Their knowledge is so fragile!” – Richard P. Feynman_

 Two major points about learning in this article:
-1. How learning happens
+* How learning happens
-2. How to promote better learning
+* How to promote better learning

 Learning is like solving a puzzle map.
 Every time we learn a new concept, we pick up a puzzle piece.
 And every time we make a connection, we fit that puzzle piece into our map.